 Googlebot is one element of the solution to how search engines like Google scout websites and select which ones should rank higher than the rest.

-Googlebot is a bot that crawls the internet and indexes websites.
+Googlebot is a bot that crawls the websites.
 A spider is another name for Googlebot.
 Googlebot’s mission is to crawl any webpage that lets it in and add it to Google’s index.
 Users can visit a website on SERPs depending on their search queries once it has been indexed by Googlebot crawlers.

 Working on the Googlebot